The Startup Drake Equation

 The Drake explanation

 Frank Drake created his eponymous Equation in 1961 to guide discussions at the first meeting of SETI (the Search for Extra-Terrestrial Life).
-It became a famous a way of estimating how many aliens we should expect to see in the night sky:
+It became a famous a way of estimating how many alien civilizations we should expect to see in the night sky:

-The galaxy produces many warm leads, but every step of the conversion funnel is brutally leaky, so it’s hard to get a conversion to sale.
+The galaxy produces many warm leads, but every step of the conversion funnel is brutally leaky, so it’s hard to convert a sale.

 Of course the most salient fact about detecting alien civilizations is: We haven’t detected any alien civilizations.
-We know the that first few values of the Drake Equation (star formation rate, number of planets in habitable zones) are astronomically large.
+We know from direct observation that the first few values of the Drake Equation are astronomically large.
 So that means one or perhaps all of those conversion steps are vanishingly rare.

 Startups feel like this too.
 Countless side projects are started each day, some fraction of which are intended to become money-making endeavors.
-While the success rate isn’t as low as alien civilizations apparently are, perhaps 999 out of 1000 fail the chain of probabilities, not resulting in a venture where the owner can quit their day job and brag to outwardly-supportive-but-inwardly-jealous Twitter “followers” about achieving Product/Market Fit.
+While the success rate isn’t as low as alien civilizations apparently are, perhaps 999 out of 1000 fail the chain of probabilities, not resulting in a venture where the owner quits their day job and brags to outwardly-supportive-but-inwardly-jealous Twitter “followers” about achieving Product/Market Fit.

 Startups face a chain of risks, or as I like to say, a chain of “ands”—many things all have to go right.
 Of course “all things” rarely go right simultaneously; this is why startups typically fail.